 Meet the team

-OT at South Tees Hospitals NHS Foundation Trust is part of an integrated OT service (IOTS) which includes Middlesbrough Social Services and Redcar & Cleveland Social Services.
+OT at South Tees Hospitals NHS Foundation Trust is part of an integrated OT service (IOTS) which includes Middlesbrough Social Services and Redcar and Cleveland Social Services.

 There are approximately 200 staff working across the many clinical specialties listed below.
 The OT team consists of occupational therapists, OT assistants, discharge facilitators and progress coordinators, with shared management

-- Care of the elderly – acute & rehabilitation
+- Care of the elderly – acute and rehabilitation

 - Neurosciences – acute and rehabilitation